-The RUSs will inform High Level Output Specifications (HLOSs) prepared by the Department for Transport and Transport Scotland) to define the outputs that they wish to buy over the next control period (CP5 from 2014 to 2019).
+The RUSs will inform HLOSs prepared by the DfT and Transport Scotland to define the outputs that they wish to buy over the next control period (CP5 from 2014 to 2019).
 These statements alongside the accompanying Statement of Funds Available (SoFA) will be used to set the funding requirements for Network Rail over this period.